 Or to look at it another way: if you played the lottery every day of your life from birth, you would have to live to be 709,290 years old to have one statistical chance of winning.

-How big is the Mega Millions prize?
+How big does the Mega Millions prize get?

 What could you spend the Mega Millions prize on?

-If you won, you could purchase a 2016 Model S Tesla (approx $90,000), a Submariner Rolex watch ($19,000) and a houseboat (about $459,000) for every one of the 394 athletes in the 2016 US Olympics team – and still have about $316 million in spare cash.
+If you won, you could purchase a 2016 Model S Tesla ($90,000), a Submariner Rolex watch ($19,000) and a houseboat ($459,000) for every one of the 394 athletes in the 2016 US Olympics team – and still have about $316 million in spare cash.

 So what if you don’t win the Mega Millions?